ibi-is-okk/Social-Media-App-C-/README.md

 # **Social Network Application**
-This project is a social network application developed in C++ with a graphical user interface (GUI).
+This project is a social network application developed in C++ .
 It allows users to interact with each other, share posts, like posts, comment on posts, view profiles, and perform various other social networking activities.

 ## **Table of Contents**
 -Project Description